purnasai/sAI_Vault/docs/python/Bytes.md

-1. Varibale Casing
+1.Varibale Casing

 Casing in python:
 - Pascal casing is not used in python much.
 - Snke casing is used mostly.
 ![Alt text](image.png)

-2. **id()**: unique identifier is memory address of object referenced by a variable.
+2.**id()**: unique identifier is memory address of object referenced by a variable.
 ```python
 a = 10000
 id1 = id(a)